Markieff Morris: 2015–16 season

 On September 8, 2015, Morris was fined $10,000 for conduct detrimental to the league by publicly demanding a trade a month earlier.
-Morris later trained with long-time friend Rasheed Wallace prior to re-joining the Suns for training camp.
-On November 23, he scored a then season-high 28 points in a loss to the San Antonio Spurs.
-Morris started in 16 games to start the season before being benched by coach Jeff Hornacek from December 4 onwards.
+He later trained with long-time friend Rasheed Wallace prior to re-joining the Suns for training camp.
+On November 23, Morris scored a then season-high 28 points in a loss to the San Antonio Spurs.
+He started in 16 games to start the season before being benched by coach Jeff Hornacek from December 4 onwards.
 During the fourth quarter of the Suns' December 23 game against the Denver Nuggets, Morris threw a towel in the direction of Hornacek as he was heading to the bench.
 The following day, Morris was suspended for two games for conduct detrimental to the team, and was later labelled one of Arizona's biggest sports villains by AZCentral.com.
 Following an injury to teammate Alex Len in early January, Morris was reinserted back in the rotation to help fortify the frontcourt.
-On February 2, 2016, during Earl Watson's first game as head coach for the Suns, he had a season-best game with 30 points, 11 rebounds, 6 assists, 2 blocks and 1 steal in a 104–97 loss to the Toronto Raptors.
-Four days later, he recorded 17 points and a career-high eight assists in a loss to the Utah Jazz.
-During his last game with the Suns on February 10 against the Golden State Warriors, Morris and teammate Archie Goodwin got into a physical altercation on the bench and were seen arguing during a timeout.
+On February 2, 2016, during Earl Watson's first game as head coach for the Suns, he had a season-best game with 30 points, 11 rebounds, six assists, two blocks, and a steal in a 104–97 loss to the Toronto Raptors.
+Four days later, Morris recorded 17 points and a career-high eight assists in a loss to the Utah Jazz.
+In his final game with the Suns on February 10 against the Golden State Warriors, Morris and teammate Archie Goodwin got into a physical altercation on the bench and were seen arguing during a timeout.
 The argument escalated into a shoving match between the pair, as teammates quickly stepped in and separated the two.